-[Fowler-Hilliard Hut in Eagle.
-Photo: Vicki Devine] Now that you’re in Colorado, how about taking your very first hut trip!
+Now that you’re in the Rocky Mountains, how about taking your very first hut trip?
 Colorado is home to the best and most exciting backcountry huts, offering adventure enthusiasts excellent skiing and hiking opportunities.

 Because this isn’t going to be your average winter trip, having a spirit of adventure is an absolute must.
-However, planning for a hut trip can be a daunting experience for first-timers who desire to have a safe and memorable excursion.
+Planning for a hut trip can be a daunting experience though for first-timers who desire to have a safe and memorable excursion.
 You need to pick a destination according to your fitness, make timely reservations, and train yourself for unforeseen weather conditions and avalanches.

 Ski or Hike Hut To Hut in Colorado